qdrddr/damien-ai-4friends/langflow/README.md

 # We are ready to go!
 Open the browser and navigate to http://localhost:7860
 ```
 ### Update LangFlow version
 Now lets find most recent [langflow](https://github.com/langflow-ai/langflow) version in the Release section.
 For example you might see `1.4.2`. now replace the version in the `langflow===1.4.1` line in the `langflow/requirements.txt` file with the latest version you found in the Release section.
+If the langflow running, interrupt it with `CTRL + C`.
 Then run the following command in the terminal window:
 ```shell
 source .venv/bin/activate
 # install all the modules from requirements.txt file in the langflow directory